 Best Clare Beach for: Island vibes

-Inisheer is the smallest of the three Aran islands and is a quick 15-minute boat ride from the seaside village of Doolin.
+Inisheer is the smallest of the three Aran Islands and is a quick 15-minute boat ride from the seaside village of Doolin.
 Visiting the Aran Islands is one of our favorite things to do in Doolin.
 It’s home to an incredible white sand beach known locally as An Trá, which means ‘the beach’ in Gaelic.
 The beach is located just steps from the ferry pier and, on a sunny day, its turquoise waters welcome visitors to the island.

 There are lots of things to do in Inisheer and is a popular day trip from Clare and we loved spending a day exploring the island followed by an afternoon relaxing on this beautiful beach.

 7 | Bishop’s Quarter Beach